List of Burger King products: Hot dogs

+Hot dogs were also sold in Canada as well.

 Summer 2010 Ribs LTO

 In the summer of 2010, Burger King took the unusual step of adding St. Louis-style pork ribs to its summer-time menu.
 The ribs, 3" long, bone-in ribs, sold for about $8 order and were extremely successful.
 The company were sold out of the ribs just over eight weeks into the ten-week run.
 The company began running out of its packaging halfway into the promotion.

 The company's new broiling units were one of the key pieces in the success of the product; the new flexible batch broilers were able to be cook the ribs in a relatively short period.

 The advertising campaign was produced by Crispin, Porter + Boguski and featured flying pigs convincing customers that a fast food restaurant could in fact produce good barbecue ribs at a reasonable price.

 Summer BBQ LTO programs

 The summer of 2012 saw the introduction of series of limited-time, summer-oriented products.
 Included in the new menu were a pulled pork sandwich and variations on its Whopper and TenderCrisp chicken sandwiches; each of these new products are based on regional barbecue styles from Tennessee, the Carolinas and Texas.
 Rounding out the products are an ice cream sundae topped with bacon, sweet potato fries, and frozen lemonade.
 The products are part of Burger King's ownership group plans to reverse sagging sales and diminished market share.
 Additionally, the new products were designed to ward off increased competition across the fast food burger restaurant industry from chains such as Five Guys and Smashburger.